-Panic attacks are intensely stressful.
-They're the types of events that can be so draining that those that experience them may end up with temporary or long term depression as a result.
-Thousands of people are hospitalized mistaking their panic attacks for heart attacks, and thousands more experience profound health anxiety as a result of regular, persistent attacks.
+Panic attacks are a major source of distress for those who experience them.
+They can be so draining, both physically and mentally, that those that experience them may feel depressed following a panic attack.
+Often people are hospitalized mistaking their panic attacks for heart attacks, while others experience more experience profound health anxiety as a result of regular, persistent attacks.

 Important Information For Overcoming Panic

-Before describing some of the more effective panic prevention strategies, it's important to discuss some of the issues that stand in the way of recovery.
+Before describing some of the more effective panic prevention strategies, it's important to discuss some of the issues that stand in the way of stopping panic attacks before they escalate.
 You need to be aware of these issues before you can expect your panic attacks to stop.

-- Hypersensitivity A major problem in decreasing panic attacks is hypersensitivity.
-It's actually a symptom of panic attacks, and it comes from becoming overly aware of how your body feels.
-The body experiences weird sensations, aches, and pains, that otherwise are meaningless.
-Most people ignore them or don't even notice them.
-But those with panic attacks notice every single sensation, and their brain translates that sensation into something much worse - like another panic attack, or the symptom of a health condition.
-Hypersensitivity is one of the reasons panic attack patterns are hard to break.
+- Hypersensitivity One concern associated with panic attacks is hypersensitivity.
+This is a common symptom of panic attacks, and it comes from becoming overly aware of how your body feels.
+The body is hyper-aware of sensations of most likely normal bodily processes.
+Most people ignore these sensations or don't even notice them.
+However, some people with anxiety may notice every sensation, and then assume that the sensation is the sign of a health condition or possibly another panic attack.
+This is one of the biggest challenges to stopping recurring panic attacks.

-Finally, be excited my modest gains.
+Remember, even if you are able to implement all of the panic attack prevention tips below, you may still have occasional situations in which a panic attack is triggered.
+Have realistic goals for yourself and do not beat yourself up if you do not immediately experience relief.
+Finally, be excited by modest gains.
 It's not just about stopping panic attacks right away.
 It's also about reducing the severity of the attacks you do have.
 The weaker your panic attacks, the less you'll fear them, and the less you fear them the more likely they will stop making an impact on your life.

 Panic Attack Prevention Tips